Overview

 corporations, defined contribution plans, pooled investment vehicles, and other business entities (each a

 “Client”).
-SIG provides investment advisory services on a discretionary or non-discretionary basis, based on
+SIG provides investment advisory services on a discretionary or non-discretionary basis, based

-Investment Advisory Agreement between the Client and the Advisor.
+in an Investment Advisory Agreement between the Client and the Advisor.

 Through personal exploratory conversations with a Client, SIG’s Investment Advisor Representatives